IWhiz23/directional-game/README.md

 # Progress
 Features Completed -
 1) User is able to move pointing device in the direction character is facing.
-Features Incomplete -
-1) If the user does not input direction before the timer expires, the activites order will not be changed.
+2) If the user does not input direction before the timer expires, the activites order will be changed.